moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 [Part 1]({% post_url 2026-04-25-geometry-of-seeing-visual-cortex-se2 %}), with the
 physics entering through the coefficients instead of being bolted on afterwards.

-In plain words: imagine the box of galaxies copied once for every possible direction, and heat spreading through this stack of copies — flowing easily *along* each copy's own direction, reluctantly sideways, and only slowly leaking between copies of nearby directions.
-Structures aligned with a copy's direction glow; everything else washes out.
-The equation above is that heat-flow rule, with the local gravity field (the $$\lambda_i$$) deciding how eager the flow is in each direction.
+Picture the box of galaxies copied once for every direction, with heat spreading through the stack — easily *along* each copy's own direction, reluctantly sideways, and only slowly between copies of nearby directions.
+Structures aligned with a copy's direction glow; the rest washes out.
+The equation above is that rule, with the local gravity field (the $$\lambda_i$$) setting how eager the flow is in each direction.

 ## Hypotheses

-In plain words, the four bets, from safest to boldest: **H1** — the orientation-aware eye traces filaments better than the standard one.
-**H2** — telling that eye about the local gravity field improves it further. **H3** — the webs it draws sit on real mass and gas, not just on galaxy counts. **H4** — the boldest — matter itself *travels* along the geometry's preferred paths, so the lift is part of the physics, not just a detector.
-Each bet comes with a pre-registered way to lose, stated below.
+The four bets and their verdicts are tabled at the top of this page; here is each one in full, with the pre-registered result fixed in advance that would kill it.

 Conventions used throughout: tidal eigenvalues ordered $$\lambda_1 \ge \lambda_2 \ge \lambda_3$$ with eigenvectors $$e_1, e_2, e_3$$;
 filament axis along $$e_3$$.
 "Spine" = 1D curve set output by a filament finder.